terug Code for photograph:

 Watch out when squeezing

-On a motorcycle that dives heavily, you should be carefull while squeezing the front brake: if you brake so hard that the front springs are pushed in to their full capacity, your front wheel will lock very easily.
+On a motorcycle that dives heavily, you should be carefull while squeezing the front brake: if you brake so hard that the front springs are pushed in to their full capacity, your front wheel will lock very easily, and if this prolongs, the motorbike will slide down.

 There is a great risk of locking the front when squeezing too soon.